-The societies of 21st-century Europe are characterized by their diversity, mobility and ongoing changes resulting from significant crises such as the 2008 economic and EU governance crisis, the COVID-19 pandemic and the escalating crisis of climate change and biodiversity loss.
+The societies of 21st-century Europe are characterized by their diversity, mobility, and ongoing changes resulting from significant crises such as the 2008 economic and EU governance crises, the COVID-19 pandemic and the escalating crises of climate change and biodiversity loss.

-Crises often bring about periods of instability and, unfortunately, can also foster xenophobia, aporophobia and tendencies towards uniformitarian views of societies.
-Vulnerable communities, including migrants, refugees, minorities, people with disabilities, women, as well as different gender identities, are particularly affected by current crises, such as pandemics, the climate crisis accompanied by the sixth mass extinction and, of course, within our society great social injustice.
-Facing accusations of spreading diseases, exclusion from priority health policies and misinformation campaigns, they also encounter a higher risk of school dropout.
-Specifically, in the case of female individuals and gender diverse persons, they experience restricted access to services, increased vulnerability to sexual abuse, gender-based violence and the perpetuation of oppressive gender roles.
+Crises often bring about periods of instability and, unfortunately, can also foster xenophobia, aporophobia, and tendencies toward uniformitarian views of societies.
+Vulnerable communities, including migrants, refugees, minorities, people with disabilities, women, as well people with different gender identities, are particularly affected by current crises, such as pandemics, the climate crisis accompanied by the sixth mass extinction and, of course, great social injustices within our society.
+Facing accusations of spreading diseases, exclusion from priority health policies and misinformation campaigns, members of these groups are also more likely to drop out of school.
+Even more specifically, women and gender diverse persons encounter restricted access to services, increased vulnerability to sexual abuse, gender-based violence, and the perpetuation of oppressive gender roles.

 The C4S project is driven by the awareness of these threats faced by communities in vulnerability risk situations.
-It aims to have a significant impact and create change in contexts with special difficulties, including those, where crises have already passed but injustice and exclusion persist.
-The second rationale of the C4S project, and consequently of this White Book, is the recognition that education, particularly in science and STEAM fields, is of utmost importance, especially given that a more diverse science is also a better science, and that endorsing diversity in education both as unavoidable and as unavoidable enriching for schooling systems allows boosting a better and more cohesive and prosperous society.
+It aims to have a significant impact and create change in contexts with special difficulties, including those in which crises have past but injustices and exclusion persist.
+The second rationale of the C4S project, and consequently of this White Book, is the recognition that education, particularly in science and STEAM fields, is of utmost importance, especially because a more diverse science is also a better science, and that endorsing diversity in education both as unavoidable and as inevitably enriching for schooling systems promote a better and more cohesive and prosperous society.
 In a period marked by climate change, the COVID-19 pandemic, and the emergence of new technologies with ambiguous uses, a well-informed and scientifically literate society can make a difference in addressing local and global risks and phenomena.
 Crises often coincide with social discrimination and critical decisions for the future.

-Science activities, discoveries, dissemination and education do not exist in abstract realms but are carried out by specific individuals and institutions with their own beliefs, dynamics and interactions.
+Science activities, discoveries, dissemination and education do not exist in abstract realms but are carried out by specific individuals and institutions with their own beliefs, dynamics, and interactions.
 Science is a cultural practice shaped by cultural agents who, all too often, unintentionally introduce non-scientific elements into their work.
 Examples include science books or exhibitions that exclude women scientists, depictions of human evolution that present a linear progression from an ape to a white man without disabilities, or research practices in which local informants from developing countries contribute valuable scientific knowledge but are not acknowledged as co-authors or beneficiaries of discoveries.
-This, not only has an impact on the type of knowledge we receive and disseminate but also on the quality of this knowledge and on the segregational implication it has for many communities whose contributions to science and human knowledge in general become systematically invisible in our textbooks, documentaries and scientific practices in pedagogical institutions.
-If we want to boost a sense of belonging within schools in all children, especially migrant children and girls we should start by reviewing the type and the quality of knowledge that is constructed in pedagogical sites.
-Furthermore, the striving towards inclusion should be a never-ending process involving not only educators and pedagogical services but also policy-makers and legislators in their aim to legislate for a more fair and equitable society.
+This, not only has an impact on the type of knowledge we receive and disseminate but also on the quality of this knowledge and on the implied segregation it has for many communities whose contributions to science and human knowledge in general become systematically invisible in our textbooks, documentaries, and scientific practices in pedagogical institutions.
+If we want to promote a sense of belonging within schools for all children, especially migrant children and girls, we should start by reviewing the type and the quality of knowledge that is presented in pedagogical sites.
+Furthermore, the striving toward inclusion should be a never-ending process involving not only educators and pedagogical services but also policymakers and legislators in their aim to legislate for a more fair and equitable society.